pnp/powershell/pages/articles/authentication.md

 ## Authentication to GCC or National Cloud environments

-In order to authentication to a GCC or a national cloud environment you have to take a few steps.
+In order to set up authentication to a GCC or a national cloud environment you have to take a few extra steps.
 Notice that this will work as of release 1.3.9-nightly or later.

 ### Register your own Entra ID App
 You are required to register your own Entra ID App in order to authentication